pigskin/kodi-gamepass/README.md

 If you're interested in helping out, just drop us an email or send a pull request.
 Patches and (constructive) input are always welcome.

+## Any Dependencies? ##
+Until this addon is part of an official XBMC repository, dependencies will not be installed automatically.
+ * xmltodict (mirrors.xbmc.org/addons/frodo/script.module.xmltodict/)
+ * plugin.cache (just install the YouTube addon, which uses it)

 ## What is NFL Game Pass? ##

 NFL Game Pass is website that allows those of us outside of the US (or with IPs